Theofilusarifin/Website_BEM-FT/README.md

 ## About This Project
 This is a laravel web-based project.
-I created this website with my friend (Reynard Nathanael) for BEM-FT Ubaya.
+I created this website with my friend for BEM-FT Ubaya.
 BEM-FT Ubaya is an intra-campus student organization at Engineering Faculty Universitas Surabaya.
 This website provides daily-update information for Engineering Students such as Activity Calendar, FAQ, and Competition Information.

 ## Link To Site
 <a href="https://theofilusarifin.000webhostapp.com">bemftubaya.com</a>